From Struggles with Apraxia to Honors English Tanner Geng and His Success Story

 5. He would tire easily and take naps when home from school.

 6. Tanner never felt pain like others.
 He was called the “tough kid” when he got shots because he didn’t cry, but he would say “ow” and cringe away if you tickled his arm, or patted his head.
-A few years ago he was at a sleep over and broke his finger playing football, but the family didn’t know it was broken because he didn’t tell them he hurt it.
+One example was a few years ago he was at a sleep over and broke his finger playing football, but the family didn’t know it was broken because he didn’t tell them he hurt it.
 The next day when I went to pick him up he wanted to stay and swim, still not saying anything was wrong with his finger.
-The only reason I found out was because he couldn’t “really bend it” anymore so I took him to the hospital where even when the doctor touched where the break was he didn’t flinch, but it was a broken finger.
+The only reason I found out was because the moment he got into my car to go home he informed me he thought he hurt his finger and he couldn’t “really bend it” anymore so instead of home, we went instead to the hospital where even when the doctor touched where the break was he didn’t flinch, but it was a broken finger.

 All these things we started to accept were who he was, and while I think any typeof story of progress is great -until every rock is unturned if a new one pops up I think it’s worth exploring.
 Then if that doesn’t work you know that you helped your child get to as far as potentially possible.